amplitude/Amplitude-TypeScript/packages/analytics-browser/README.md

 Official Amplitude SDK for Web

+# Doc

+See our [Typescript Analytics Browser SDK](https://amplitude.github.io/Amplitude-TypeScript/modules/_amplitude_analytics_browser.html) Reference for a list and description of all available SDK methods.

+# Installation and Quick Start

+Please visit our :100:[Developer Center](https://www.docs.developers.amplitude.com/data/sdks/typescript-browser/) for instructions on installing and using our the SDK.

 ## Installation

 To get started with using Amplitude Browser SDK, install the package to your project via NPM or script loader.